Sage-Bionetworks/bsmn-ndasynapse-manifests-aws-infra/README.md

 These tasks are run once per day using an AWS CloudWatch Event Rule that submits an AWS Batch array job.

+To look at errors, login to sandbox and use this [link](https://signin.aws.amazon.com/switchrole?roleName=cloudwatch-cross-account-CWCrossAccountSharingRol-7CATGO45E4K6&account=org-sagebase-scicomp) to switch roles and look at CloudWatch Logs.

 ## Continuous Integration

 We have configured Travis to deploy CF template updates.
 Travis deploys using